 #2 What is the purpose of a HOA?

-The HOA is formed to manage the maintenance of the common areas within a planned community.
-The HOA is charged with ensuring all community members follow the rules of the community called Covenant, Conditions & Restrictions (CCRs).
+The HOA manages common area maintenance within a planned community.
+A Home Owner’s Association’s job is to make sure all community members follow the rules of the community called Covenant, Conditions & Restrictions (CCRs).
 The HOA can include single-family homes or a condo community.
 Also, this could be a townhouse/condo community or even a highrise building.
-Homeowners are required to join that community’s HOA.
+Homeowners must join that community’s HOA.
 Homeowners must pay the required HOA fees when they buy a home in that community.

 #3 What are HOA fees used for?

-HOAs provide a variety of services which are paid out of fees collected.
+Fees are used for a variety of services.
 Some services are as follows:

 - Conduct periodic community meetings to keep the members current on the HOA business

-- Collect the HOA fees from the members and provide the financial accounting to the members
+- Collect the HOA fees from the members and give the financial accounting to the members

-- Publish an annual budget, maintain financial records on collected funds, document use of funds
+- Publish an annual budget, keep up financial records on collected funds, document use of funds

 - Ensure the HOA maintains the required financial reserves

-- Hire and manage landscapers, pool maintenance or other services to maintain the community
+- Hire and manage landscapers, pool maintenance or other services to keep up the community

-- Survey the homes periodically to ensure the CCRs are being followed.
+- Drive by homes periodically to make sure the CCRs are being followed.
 Send notices of violations to homeowners and levy fines for violations.

 - Hold public meetings for homeowners to communicate what is going on in the community, initiatives and hear concerns from homeowners.